-Establishes strength and balance in the legs, and helps you feel centered, steady, and grounded
+Establishes strength and balance in the legs, and helps you feel centered, steady, and grounded.

 1. Stand with your feet together, inner ankles and inner knees touching.
 Find a straight line of energy through the center of the body, from the inner arches up through the crown of the head.
 Bring the hands together at the center of the chest in Anjali Mudra.
 Exhale, root down through your feet, and feel steadiness, firmness, and grounding in Tadasana, or Mountain Pose.

 2. Shift your weight onto your right foot.
-Bend your left knee, and move it into the chest.
+Bend your left knee, and move it toward the chest.
 Keeping a long spine, reach down and clasp your left ankle.
 Place the sole of the left foot on the inner right thigh.

 3. Lengthen your tailbone toward the floor to stand tall and bring your drishti, or gaze, to the wall directly in front of you to help you balance.